imsight-forks/openpi/README.md

 NOTE: `GIT_LFS_SKIP_SMUDGE=1` is needed to pull LeRobot as a dependency.

-**Docker**: As an alternative to uv installation, we provide instructions for installing openpi using Docker.
+**Docker**: As an alternative to pixi or uv installation, we provide instructions for installing openpi using Docker.
 If you encounter issues with your system setup, consider using Docker to simplify installation.
 See [Docker Setup](docs/docker.md) for more details.